madguy02/niki-assignment/README.md

 ** provide your directories accordingly in fields like walk_dir ,and proper filename to phone.py program ** imported niki.py to phone.py,if not required,you can directly call two different programs independently

+#It is made into a pypi package manager link:'https://pypi.python.org/pypi?name=niki&version=0.1&:action=display'
+#there are scopes to this project,we can add email finders as well as name finders and many other things accordingly

 !!!it runs successfully

+*contributions are welcome